relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/machine_learning_models.md

 ![Change of Venue Rule](media/machine_learning_models/machine_learning_model_rule_generator.PNG)

 #### Ignoring Irrelevant Content
 Machine Learning Models with the purpose of detecting irrelevant content can be used to reduce false-positive alerts.
+Trace has two pre-built models to be enabled - `Newsletter & Financial Research Report Identification`.
 Follow the steps below to ignore this irrelevant content.
 1. Locate the Saved Search used for the `Omit from Alert Rules` functionality within the `Rules Evaluation` Task (See Trace Document Flow Overview section for more information)
 2. Update the Saved Search with "AND `[Machine Learning model] Decision` is *YES*"
 ![Omit from Alert Rules and Machine Learning](media/machine_learning/image-20210218234536087.png)